 In the event of a change in control, provided the outstanding awards are not assumed or substituted as provided below, outstanding awards shall be treated as follows.
-Each option and stock appreciation right (other than options and stock appreciation rights of non-employee directors of the Company) outstanding on the date of the change of control may be cancelled in exchange either for cash equal to the excess of the change in control price, as defined below, over the exercise price or grant price, as applicable, of the cancelled option or stock appreciation right or, in the discretion of the Compensation Committee, for whole common shares with a fair market value equal to the excess of the change in control price over the exercise price or grant price, as applicable, of the cancelled option or stock appreciation right price appreciation right price over the exercise any outstanding options or stock appreciation rights that are to be cancelled by following the normal procedures for exercising options and stock appreciation rights within 15 days of the date of the change in control.
-All Performance Goals will be deemed to have been met on the date of the change in control.
-All performance periods will be accelerated and all Plan awards for which Performance Goals have been established will be distributed in a single lump sum cash payment within 30 days following the change in control.
-All other then-outstanding Plan awards whose exercisability or vesting depends merely on the satisfaction of a service obligation by a participant to the Company, a subsidiary or an affiliate will vest in full and will be distributed, in not already held by the participant and to the extense plicable, in a single lump-sum cash payment within 30 days following the change in control hareed will be company, a subsidiary or an affiliate will vest in full and will be distributed, in the form of whole common shares based on the change in control price.
+Each option and stock appreciation right (other than options and stock appreciation rights of non-employee directors of the Company) outstanding on the date of the change of control may be cancelled in exchange either for cash equal to the excess of the change in control price, as defined below, over the exercise price or grant price, as applicable, of the cancelled option or stock appreciation right or, in the discretion of the Compensation Committee, for whole common shares with a fair market value equal to the excess of the change in control price over the exercise price or grant price, as applicable, of the cancelled option or stock appreciation right plus cash equal to the value of any fractional common share.
+The Compensation Committee may allow participants to exercise any outstanding options or stock appreciation rights that are to be cancelled by following the normal procedures for exercising options and stock appreciation rights within 15 days of the date of the change in control.
+All Performance Goals will be deemed to have been met on the date of the change in control, all performance periods will be accelerated and all Plan awards for which Performance Goals have been established will be distributed in a single lump sum cash payment within 30 days following the change in control.
+All other then-outstanding Plan awards whose exercisability or vesting depends merely on the satisfaction of a service obligation by a participant to the Company, a subsidiary or an affiliate will vest in full and will be distributed, if not already held by the participant and to the extent applicable, in a single lump-sum cash payment within 30 days following the change in control based on the change in control price or, at the discretion of the Compensation Committee, in the form of whole common shares based on the change in control price.